pragyan-nits/voice-controlled-obstacle-avoiding-robot/README.md

 The IR sensor monitors the rear side of the robot.

-If an obstacle is detected while reversing, the robot immediately stops and activates the buzzer.
+If an obstacle is detected while reversing, the robot immediately stops and activates the buzzer for some time.

 ---